 If the balance on all their Aldermore accounts is more than £20,000 we’ll need these documents to close the account.
 You can download the forms you need here.

 - Send us an original death certificate or a certified copy (certified by a solicitor, FCA registered individual/company, or chartered accountant).

 - The original Sealed Grant of Probate (or Certificate of Confirmation in Scotland), or Letters of Administration

-- An Account Closure Form, signed by all executors
+- An Account Closure Form, signed by all personal representatives